 Aim

-Shotgun metagenomic sequencing analysis is widely used for microbial profiling of biological specimens and pathogen detection.
-However, very little is known about the technical biases caused by the choice of analysis software.
-In this study, we evaluated nine most widely used shotgun metagenomics taxonomical profiling software to characterize the microbial composition of wild rodent tissue samples.
+Shotgun metagenomic sequencing and analysis are widely used for microbial profiling of biological specimens and pathogen detection.
+However, very little is known about the technical biases caused by the choice of analysis software and databases.
+In this study, we evaluated popular shotgun metagenomics taxonomical profiling software to characterize the microbial compositions of biological samples collected from wild rodents.

 Method and Results

-We analyzed shotgun metagenomic sequence data from three sets of wild rodent tissue samples using the metagenomics software, Kraken2, CLARK, and an extended version of CLARK, CLARK-s.
-We demonstrated the discrepancies in results between the different software, which cause significant differences in microbial identification and biological diversity within and between samples.
-Our analysis also showed that the three software differed in their ability to identify the presence of Leptospira, a major zoonotic pathogen of one health importance in comparison to traditional methods.
+Using nine of the most widely used metagenomics software and four different databases, we analyzed shotgun metagenomic sequence data from three sets of wild rodent tissue samples.
+We demonstrated the discrepancies in results when different databases and software were used, which cause significant variation in microbial communintiy characterizations.
+Our analysis also showed that these software differed in their ability to detect the presence of Leptospira, a major zoonotic pathogen of one health importance.

 Conclusions

-Significant differences in compositional profiles for the same dataset while using different software and databases may lead to divergent biological conclusions in microbial profiling and zoonotic pathogens detection.
+Significant differences in compositional profiles for the same dataset while using different databases and software combinations can result in confounding biological conclusions in microbial profiling.

 Significance and Impact of Study

-This study highlights the importance to warrant caution while using shotgun metagenomics for pathogen detection and interpretation of taxonomical profiling analyses.
+This study cautions that the selection of software and databases to analyze metagenomics data may influence the outcome and biological interpretation.

 Keywords

-shotgun metagenomic sequencing, pathogen detection, Leptospira, next-generation sequencing, Kraken2, CLARK, CLARK-s
+shotgun metagenomic sequencing, pathogen detection, Leptospira, next-generation sequencing, software, databases, taxonomical profiles

 Introduction

-Studies analyzing the composition of microbial communities have been utilized in diverse study fields, such as ecology (Galbraith et al., 2018; Grossart et al., 2020), agriculture (Mashiane et al., 2017; Granjou and Phillips, 2019), human and animal health (Chen et al., 2019; Zhong et al., 2019), and pharmacology (Chavira et al., 2019; Wang et al., 2019), as well as in zoonotic agent detection (Tun et al., 2012).
-Zoonotic origin pathogens are responsible for over 60% of the infectious diseases identified in humans and can cause significant social and economic burdens (Karesh et al., 2012; Cuervo-Soto, López-Pazos and Batista-García, 2018).
-Traditional methods used to identify the microbial agents within a biological specimen have relied on different laboratory techniques, including culture (Handelsman, 2004), antigen detection (Desmonts and Remington, 1980; Lequin, 2005), and nucleic acid marker detection (Yang and Rothman, 2004; Driscoll, 2009) protocols.
+Studies analyzing the composition of microbial communities are frequently utilized in diverse study fields, such as ecology (Galbraith et al., 2018; Grossart et al., 2020), agriculture (Mashiane et al., 2017; Granjou and Phillips, 2019), human and animal health (Chen et al., 2019; Tun et al., 2012; Zhong et al., 2019), and pharmacology (Chavira et al., 2019; Wang et al., 2019).
+Traditional methods used to identify the microbial agents within a biological specimen include methods such as culture (Handelsman, 2004), antigen detection (Desmonts and Remington, 1980; Lequin, 2005), and nucleic acid detection (Yang and Rothman, 2004; Driscoll, 2009) protocols.
 However, these laboratory methods are limited to studying a single pathogen of interest and lack the ability to scrutinize the community of microorganisms potentially present in a sample.
-Next-Generation Sequencing (NGS) technologies have provided researchers with a set of culture-independent tools that identify pathogens directly from DNA sequences (Ghosh, Mehta and Khan, 2019), and characterize the diversity and abundance of microbial populations in biological specimens.
-These characteristics have led to the emergence of NGS technologies as popular tools for microbial profiling and pathogen detection (Tun et al., 2012; Skarżyńska et al., 2020; Grützke et al., 2021).
+Next-Generation Sequencing (NGS) technologies have provided researchers with a set of culture-independent tools that identify pathogens directly from DNA sequences (Ghosh, Mehta and Khan, 2019) and characterize the diversity and abundance of microbial populations in biological specimens.
+Hence NGS technologies have emerged as popular tools for microbial profiling and pathogen detection (Tun et al., 2012; Skarżyńska et al., 2020; Grützke et al., 2021).